Our Focus Areas

 Health, Safety & Wellbeing

-The City and its partners are working to create and maintain a healthy, safe and fulfilling environment for all residents and visitors.
-Local efforts aim to address inequities in opportunities and outcomes.
-All members of the Oakland community have a role to play in creating a healthy, safe and resilient community through healthy choices, smart preventive practices, fostering supportive environments and engaging in preparedness.
+The City and its partners are working to ensure that Oakland is a healthy, safe, and fulfilling environment for all residents and visitors.
+Local efforts aim to address inequities in access to healthy opportunities and healthcare services.
+All members of the Oakland community have a role to play in creating a vibrant and resilient community by making healthy choices, using preventive practices, and helping to build supportive environments.